Administrator Wheeler Releases Memo to Improve Drug Take-Back Programs and Help Fight the Opioid Crisis | US EPA

 Included in this memo are the various cost-effective shipping methods law enforcement agencies can use to transport and destroy household pharmaceuticals collected in take-back program.
 This is estimated to save valuable time and resources for law enforcement as some officials have to drive hours to the nearest incinerator.

 EPA cautions that emissions from burning collected household drugs via open burning or in burn barrels may pose health risks to law enforcement officers and members of the surrounding communities.
-The memo provides information on lawful options other than burn barrels such as solid waste and hazardous waste combustion units that can be used to safely destroy household pharmaceuticals collected by law enforcement.
+To mitigate these situations, the memo provides information on options other than burn barrels such as solid waste and hazardous waste combustion units that can be used to safely destroy household pharmaceuticals collected by law enforcement.

-The Agency encourages the public to take advantage of pharmaceutical take-back collection programs that accept prescription and over-the-counter pharmaceuticals, as these programs, when conducted in accordance with this new memo, offer a safe and environmentally-conscious way to dispose of unwanted pharmaceuticals.
+The Agency encourages the public to take advantage of pharmaceutical take-back collection programs that accept prescription and over-the-counter pharmaceuticals, as these programs offer a safe and environmentally-conscious way to dispose of unwanted pharmaceuticals.

 Read the full memo here: https://www.epa.gov/hwgenerators/management-household-pharmaceuticals-collected-law-enforcement-during-take-back-events.